Booking.com: best prices

 The city of Teruel is full of the wonderful Mudejar style architecture of the region.
 The beautiful town of Albarracin should not be missed, nor should the historic town of Alcaniz with its castle/parador.

 Cantavieja has a lovely Plaza Major and Rubielos-de-Mora is one of the most beautiful towns in Teruel.
-Valderrobres on the eastern edge of the province is another highlight of the area, noted especially for its fine Gothic buildings.
+It has a well preserved castle and a fortified church.
+Valderrobres on the eastern edge of the province is another highlight of the area, noted especially for its fine Gothic buildings and attractive old quarter.

 Cheap skiing can be found in the south near Teruel.